Prudhvi0001/Prudhvi0001.github.io/_posts/2020-07-01-RandomForests.md

 `min_samples_leaf`  :  This will limit the number of leaf nodes in a tree which intern reduces overfitting and therefore predictions are made using more number of estimators reducing volatility of the model.

-`max_features`  : Along with randomizing the data row-wise for each tree max_features limits the number of features for each tree ,which randomizes the model furthur and reduces bias.
+`max_features`  : Along with randomizing the data row-wise for each tree max_features limits the number of features for each tree ,which randomizes the model further and reduces bias.

 ![Sklearn](/assets/images/RandomForest/max_features.png)